rohitsingh889/ecommerce-project-data-cleaning-and-analysis/README.md

 During the project, I also **designed, wrote, and solved 40+ SQL queries** covering analytics, aggregations, delivery performance, sales trends, and customer insights.

+## Project Motivation
+The goal of this project is to simulate a real-world data engineering workflow by transforming raw e-commerce data into a structured format suitable for analytics and dashboards.
+It demonstrates the end-to-end process of data cleaning, transformation, loading, and visualization to extract actionable business insights.

 ## Features
 - **Data Cleaning**: Removed duplicates, handled missing values, standardized categorical columns, and addressed inconsistencies and outliers.